pellepim/projectplace_workspace_sync/readme.md

 This is a tool intended for IT-personnel in an organisation using [Projectplace](https://www.projectplace.com).

-It downloads all documents in all workspaces in a Projectplace Enterprise Account, and on subsequent runs downloads only new or modified files.
+It downloads all documents in the main document archive in all workspaces in a Projectplace Enterprise Account, and on subsequent runs downloads only new or modified files.

 It then renders a HTML-page structure providing the opportunity to navigate the workspaces, folders and documents.

 It is suitable to set up as a recurring task, for example nightly.

+## Poor man's backup
+When workspaces are archived or terminated in Projectplace - this script will retain data from those workspaces indefinitely (unless explicitly deleted).
+The same goes for documents that are deleted from workspaces in Projectplace.
+If they have been downloaded by this script once, the local database will retain those document.

+Basically, the local version of the workspaces will behave as if nothing is ever deleted from document archives.

+If documents are moved, or renamed - that will be reflected however.
+But as soon as they are deleted they will remain as is.

 ## Set up